SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/abnormal-security-source.md

 Abnormal Security is a behavioral AI-based email security platform that learns the behavior of every identity in a cloud email environment and analyzes the risk of every event to block the most sophisticated attacks.

-The Abnormal Security integration ingests threat data identified by the abnormal threat log using the [Abnormal Security API](https://app.swaggerhub.com/apis-docs/abnormal-security/abx/1.4.1).
+The Abnormal Security integration ingests threat data and cases data identified by the abnormal threat log and cases using the [Abnormal Security API](https://app.swaggerhub.com/apis-docs/abnormal-security/abx/1.4.1).

 :::note
 This source is available in the [Fed deployment](/docs/api/getting-started#sumo-logic-endpoints-by-deployment-and-firewall-security).